Platinum-Saber/Infinite-Stack/System Features.md

 ### 4.6.2 Stimulus/Response Sequences

 **Stimulus**: A branch manager requests a branch-wise total transaction report.

-**Response**: The system generates the report based on transaction data from the branch and presents it in a readable format (e.g., PDF, Excel).
+- **Response**: The system generates the report based on transaction data from the branch and presents it in a readable format (e.g. Excel, PDF).

-Stimulus: A branch manager requests a branch-wise late loan installment report.
+**Stimulus**: A branch manager requests a branch-wise late loan installment report.

-Response: The system retrieves data on overdue loan installments specific to the branch and generates a report detailing the overdue amounts and affected accounts.
+- **Response**: The system retrieves data on overdue loan installments specific to the branch and generates a report detailing the overdue amounts and affected accounts.

-Stimulus: An unauthorized user attempts to access a report.

-Response: The system denies access and displays an error message indicating insufficient permissions.

-Stimulus: A branch manager needs to filter a report by date range or account type.
+**Stimulus**: A branch manager needs to filter a report by date range or account type.

-Response: The system allows the branch manager to specify the filter criteria and generates a report based on the selected parameters.
+- **Response**: The system allows the branch manager to specify the filter criteria and generates a report based on the selected parameters.

-4.6.3 Functional Requirements
+### 4.6.3 Functional Requirements

-REQ-1: The system shall provide functionality for generating branch-wise total transaction reports, including details such as transaction amounts, dates, and types.
-The reports must be available in multiple formats, including PDF and Excel.
+**REQ-1**: The system shall provide functionality for generating branch-wise total transaction reports, including details such as transaction amounts, dates, and types.
+The reports must be available in Excel format.

-REQ-2: The system shall provide functionality for generating branch-wise late loan installment reports, detailing overdue amounts, affected accounts, and payment history.
+**REQ-2**: The system shall provide functionality for generating branch-wise late loan installment reports, detailing overdue amounts, affected accounts, and payment history.

-REQ-3: The system shall implement access controls to ensure that only branch managers can view and generate reports.
-Unauthorized access attempts must be logged and reported.
+**REQ-3**: The system shall implement access controls to ensure that only branch managers can view and generate reports.

-REQ-4: The system shall allow branch managers to filter reports by date range, account type, and other relevant parameters.
-The filtering options must be user-friendly and responsive.
+**REQ-4**: The system shall allow branch managers to filter reports by date range, account type, and other relevant parameters.

-REQ-5: The system shall ensure that generated reports are accurate and reflect the most up-to-date data.
-It must include mechanisms for validating and verifying data integrity.

-REQ-6: The system shall log all report generation activities, including user details and timestamp, to maintain an audit trail for compliance and security purposes.
+**REQ-5**: The system shall log all report generation activities, including user details and timestamp, to maintain an audit trail for compliance and security purposes.

-REQ-7: The system shall provide a summary of key metrics (e.g., total transactions, overdue loans) on a dashboard for quick access by branch managers.
+**REQ-6**: The system shall provide a summary of key metrics (e.g., total transactions, overdue loans) on a dashboard for quick access by branch managers.

-REQ-8: The system shall support automated scheduling of reports, allowing branch managers to receive periodic reports (e.g., daily, weekly) via email or other preferred methods.

-REQ-9: The system shall handle errors gracefully, providing clear error messages and options for retrying or contacting support if report generation fails.
+**REQ-7**: The system shall handle errors gracefully, providing clear error messages and options for retrying or contacting support if report generation fails.

-**7.**    **Additional Features**
+## 4.7 Additional Features

 **1.**    **Online Banking Portal**